Petroleum: Transport

 In the 1950s, shipping costs made up 33 percent of the price of oil transported from the Persian Gulf to the United States, but due to the development of supertankers in the 1970s, the cost of shipping dropped to only 5 percent of the price of Persian oil in the US.
-Due to the increase of the value of the crude oil during the last 30 years, the share of the shipping cost on the final cost of the delivered commodity was less than 3% in 2010.
+Due to the increase in the value of crude oil during the last 30 years, the share of the shipping cost on the final cost of the delivered commodity was less than 3% in 2010.

 Price

 Trade

-Crude oil is traded as a future on the Nymex exchange.
+Crude oil is traded as a future on both the NYMEX and ICE exchanges.
 Futures contracts are agreements in which buyers and sellers agree to purchase and deliver specific amounts of physical crude oil on a given date in the future.
-Each contract covers 1000 barrels and can be purchased up to nine years into the future.
-Below are the contract specifications for crude oil:
+A contract covers any multiple of 1000 barrels and can be purchased up to nine years into the future.

-Uses

-The chemical structure of petroleum is heterogeneous, composed of hydrocarbon chains of different lengths.
-Because of this, petroleum may be taken to oil refineries and the hydrocarbon chemicals separated by distillation and treated by other chemical processes, to be used for a variety of purposes.
-The total cost per plant is about 9 billion dollars.

-Fuels

-The most common distillation fractions of petroleum are fuels.
-Fuels include (by increasing boiling temperature range):

-Petroleum classification according to chemical composition.